-A prototype is an early interaction, model, or release of a product built to test a concept or process.
-There are many methods of prototyping and when and how it can be applied to the product development lifecycle.
-This can include:
+A prototype is an early interaction, model, or release of a product that is built to test a concept or process.
+There are many methods of prototyping.
+When and how prototyping can be applied to the product development lifecycle can include:

-- Paper Prototyping (Sketching) is the process to record the main ideas (usually on paper).
+- Paper prototyping (sketching) – the process to record the main ideas (usually on paper).

-- Rapid Prototyping is a mid-fidelity technique based on user research.
+- Rapid prototyping – a mid-fidelity technique based on user research.
 Rapid prototyping helps the product team to think about what needs to be done to reach the end goal.
 It goes through a series of quick iterations and feedback sessions that could potentially solve the problem.

-- Functional Prototyping is a prototype developed using the code standard of the platform and/or device you’re building for.
+- Functional prototyping – a prototype developed using the code standard of the platform and/or device you’re building for.
 It can be seen in the browser or can be loaded to a specific iOS or Android device.

 A product roadmap is a shared source of truth that outlines the vision, direction, priorities, and progress of a product over time.
 It’s a plan of action that aligns the organization around short- and long-term goals for the product or project, and how they will be achieved.

-A Service Blueprint is a technique used for innovation and diagnosing problems impacting both operational efficiency and the customer experience.
-Some of the things a service blueprint will help surface are the steps customers go through, touchpoints, people, systems, policies, observational facts, metrics, questions/unknowns, critical moment, opportunities, etc. It can help each team within a business visually see where they fit in supporting the customer experience and understand the interdependencies across the organization fulfilled operationally.
+A service blueprint is a technique used for innovation and diagnosing problems impacting both operational efficiency and the customer experience.
+Some of the things a service blueprint will help surface are the steps customers go through, touchpoints, people, systems, policies, observational facts, metrics, questions/unknowns, critical moments, opportunities, etc. It can help each team within a business visually see where they fit in supporting the customer experience and understand the interdependencies across the organization fulfilled operationally.